bhumikakr/YelpCamp/README.md

 - Install mongodb.
 - Create a cloudinary account to get an API key and secret code.
 - git clone https://github.com/bhumikakr/YelpCamp.git
-- cd yelpcamp
+- cd YelpCamp
 - npm install node
-- npm -init
+- npm -init to create node_modules.
-- Create a .env file (or just export manually in the terminal) in the root of the project and add the following:
+- Create a .env file in the root of the project and add the following:

 ```SECRET=
 CLOUDINARY_CLOUD_NAME=